Dev.Chan64's Blog

 Practical Understanding

-“Why did we make that decision at that time?”
+“Why did we decide that back then?”

 Key Sentence

-Preventing Technical Debt Through Culture
+Technical Debt Is Prevented Through Culture

 1. Interface-First Development Based on Mock Code